 This step-by-step course guides you through the key techniques used to create quick, lively sketches of people on the move.

 Working from life models on the first day of the course, you will develop an understanding of the structure of the human body and investigate the key spatial and shape relationships which can be quickly identified to record a moving figure.
-We will work on location in a busy street or similar area on the second day.
+You will also work on location, in a busy street or similar area on the second day.